ath31st/management_control_system/README.md

 ### Mongo-express

-Web-based MongoDB admin interface written with Node.js, Express and Bootstrap3.
-This service is optional and is used for clarity and convenience of monitoring the contents of the database.
+~~Web-based MongoDB admin interface written with Node.js, Express and Bootstrap3.
+This service is optional and is used for clarity and convenience of monitoring the contents of the database.~~

+This module has lost relevance due to the transition to PostgresQL database in the shop services.

 ## Security